Alejogb1/job-board/blog-data/eigen-isometry3d-representation-matrix.md

 print("\nExtracted Translation Vector:\n", extracted_translation)
 ```

-Okay this one is important because it reverses that process.
+ this one is important because it reverses that process.
 It shows how to take an existing 4x4 matrix and pull out the rotation and translation components separately.
 This can be handy when you are receiving matrix data from sensors or another system for example some robotics platform.
 One tip I learned is to always double check the data format of the matrix because sometimes its row major sometimes column major and those small mistakes always cost a lot of debugging time.

 **Example 3: Applying the Isometry to a 3D Point**